Got lost

 Contact: for more information please contact me at elinewoolpublishing (at) gmail.com

-The Gesamthof garden has a contemporary gardener's approach to language: we use porous words, inclusive semantics like patches of rhizomes, we like to communicate collective practices, and our definitions have open, frayed edges.
-Nature's playful approach to gender and sexuality is reflected in our language and practices.
 This garden supports minorities, both plants and animals, including humans.
-This project started as Gesamthof, evolved to lesbian garden and includes trans people.
+This project started as Gesamthof, evolved to lesbian garden and includes trans people with a warm welcome.
 The words are highlighting practices, not exluding others.
 In reality we welcome all kinds of species, and use gardening to practice decolonial thinking.
-With decolonialism we express 'to give back the land to whom belongs with this land' in ecology this includes a wide variety of species.
-It also requests good care & response-ability towards nature and land practices.

 Some photos of the species who are looking to relocate: